 - There is development of relationships with influencers before brands need them.
 Relationship building takes time and once the connection is there, activating influencers becomes a lot more easy and effective.

 Should influencers be compensated?
-Is one of the questions asked a lot, and it’s a wrong one.
+It is one of the questions many ask.
 Influencers definitely should be compensated.
 The only question is how.

 But what’s wrong with influencers offering a free service?
-Because influencers work hard and they risk a lot when they collaborate with your brand.
+Because influencers work hard, and they risk a lot when they collaborate with a brand.

 Brands like to cheat influencers!
 Paying them peanuts for so much work and creativity, this should stop!
 We are not your slaves!

 Each industry has its own standards, I agree.
-But if you need to internally justify a certain amount of money to allocate to an influencer campaign, ask yourself a simple question: how much is the exposure worth for you compared to the alternative of paid media?
+But if you need to internally justify a certain amount of money to allocate to such a campaign, ask yourself a simple question: how much is the exposure worth for you compared to the alternative of paid media?

-On to the other forms of payment that I consider non attractive, this includes ticket offers, freebies/merchandise and the rest.
-I think this should be an addon to the payment one.
-There it encourages creativity and confidence in the influencers.
+The other forms of payment that I consider non-attractive, which include ticket offers, freebies/merchandise and the rest; I think should be an add-on to the payment as an encourager.

 Discover more from Patricia Kahill's Cogitations